Airport Noise Mitigation and Part 150 Studies

 Bottom Line Up Front

-The DNL 65 dB threshold remains the federal boundary for residential land use compatibility, despite FAA data from 2021 showing annoyance levels of 60–71% at that threshold — a factor-of-five to six increase from the 12.3% predicted by the Schultz Curve in 1978.
+The DNL 65 dB threshold remains the federal boundary for residential land use compatibility, despite FAA data from 2021 showing annoyance levels of 60–71% at that threshold — a five- to six-fold increase from the 12.3% predicted by the Schultz Curve in 1978 (FAA NES, 2021).
 Airport noise mitigation is a voluntary planning program: Part 150 studies are not required, but AIP funding for noise projects is conditioned on an FAA-approved Noise Compatibility Program.
-Sound insulation is the predominant remedial measure, with recent awards including $15 million to San Diego for 250 homes and a $100 million Puget Sound agreement for 15 school buildings.
+Sound insulation accounts for the majority of remedial measures in reviewed FAA-approved Noise Compatibility Programs, including examples from SEA, SAN, ORD, and OAK airports through 2025.

 The Federal Noise Compatibility Framework